mare-imbrium/film-wiki/README.md

 - we can for them crosscheck with the json database and update these 2 fields or even link to the film-list database and update from there.

+- don't we have to run convert_all_links.sh for the files downloaded by fetchupdate.rb ? i seem to have done it long ago for files before creating the director files.
+ Recent files since Jan are not crosslinking.
+ Yes, i did run this in one shot on Dec 31st 2015.
+But we need to do it for all downloaded files.

  i am noticing a lot of redirecting urls are causeing duplicates here. som pages have urls that redirect. thus our key field needs to remove all junk and do a match.